ncatlab/nlab-content/pages/5/5/7/0/755/content.md

-Further ideas in a later manuscript, [[Les Derivateurs]], were made available by [[Georges Maltsiniotis]].
+Further ideas in a later manuscript, *[[Les Derivateurs]]*, were made available by [[Georges Maltsiniotis]].
 A main theme is the [[homotopy coherent diagram|homotopy theory of diagrams]].

 Preliminary to the circulated Pursuing Stacks is a 12 page letter to [[Daniel Quillen]], dated 19-02-1983, who did not respond.
 The work then proceeds as a sort of research diary of about 600 pages, including many back-trackings and corrections.
-The ideas presented have proved hugely influential even to this day in [[homotopy theory]], [[higher category theory]] and [[higher geometry]], and indeed many of them have now been thoroughly worked over, 'pursued' and published (see below).
+The ideas presented have proved hugely influential, even to this day, in [[homotopy theory]], [[higher category theory]] and [[higher geometry]].
+Indeed, many of them have now been thoroughly worked over, 'pursued' and published (see below).
 We  note however that this does not mean "Pursuing stacks" did not contain many rigorously worked notions and results itself.
 On the other hand one of the values of the document is to show how Grothendieck went about developing his ideas, and he was insistent that the document should be published, if at all,  "as is", so that young people could see that even well known people could make errors.

 #Contents#
 * table of contents